404 errors happen when someone requests a page or file that doesn’t exist. Actually, it’s more accurate to say the webserver can’t find the file.

 Once you come back to the 404 monitor, here is what you’d see.

 That’s more like it.
-The Referer field is still empty, we’ll explain that in a minute.
+The Referer field is empty for most logs, and we’ll explain that in a minute.

 It’s important to know that the referrer link can be an internal link or an external link.
 That means that if you make a mistake in linking internally to your post, Rank Math will capture that for you as well.